-Other forms of assistance may be made available from the fund at the discretion of the District Mayor.
+Grants or other assistance will be made available from the fund at the discretion of the District Mayor.

-- a) Families and Individuals - i.
-Eligibility - Every applicant's circumstances are unique - The requirement for support must be one of proven financial hardship.
-The applicant must have exhausted general sources of assistance such as the Ministry of Social Development, or local food banks, as well as their immediate family (if applicable). - ii.
-Application Requirements - Applications will be made directly through the Mayor's office - The Mayor's office will investigate the request before making a decision.
-Investigation is likely to involve a discussion with third parties, and applicants may be required to give consent to obtain information from relevant sources such as the Ministry of Social Development, Kāinga Ora, local food bank or New Zealand Police. - b) Organisation - i.
-Eligibility - Each organisation's circumstances are unique. - Any funding requested must relate directly to providing support for families or individuals within the community. - The organisation will have exhausted all general avenues of assistance, both locally and nationally. - ii.
-Application Requirements - Applications will be made directly through the Mayor's office - Evidence is to be provided that no other sources of funding are available to the organisation at the time of application.
+Every applicant's circumstances are unique.

+The requirement for support must be one of proven financial hardship.
+The applicant must have exhausted general sources of assistance such as the Ministry of Social Development, or local food banks, as well as their immediate family (if applicable).

+Applications will be made directly through the Mayor's office.

+The Mayor's office will investigate the request before making a decision.
+Investigation is likely to involve a discussion with third parties, and applicants may be required to give consent to obtain information from relevant sources such as the Ministry of Social Development, local churches, food banks or New Zealand Police.